PhilChodrow/PIC16A/syllabus.md

 ### Homework

 There will be 8 homework assignments throughout the quarter.
-You should consult the [coding expectations](http://philchodrow.github.io/PIC16A/coding_expectations/) and  [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to document and submit your work. **The lowest two homework scores will be dropped.**
+You should consult the [coding expectations](http://philchodrow.github.io/PIC16A/coding_expectations/) and  [expectations for submitted assignments](https://nbviewer.jupyter.org/github/PhilChodrow/PIC16A/blob/master/content/w1/expectations_for_assignments.ipynb) for guidance on how to polish, document and submit your work. **The lowest two homework scores will be dropped.**

 ### Participation